 Once you are stabilised on a medicine that you will need long term, we can give a 2 month (56 day) supply at a time - except for certain potentially more dangerous drugs, or unless you are over 75yrs, when you will receive a one month (28 day) supply.

-To re-order your repeat medicines, you can do this online or by ticking the items on the right hand side of your prescription computer slip provided and send it to us or hand in at reception.
-(You may also fax your request on 0208 905 0946 though fax is being eased out of the NHS due to insecurities).
+To re-order your repeat medicines, you can do this best online.
+You need to sign up for this service (which also gives access to many other services).
+Alternatively tick the items on the right hand side of your prescription computer slip provided by the Pharmacist and send it to us or hand in at reception.
+(You may also fax your request on 0208 905 0946 though we refer not to: fax is being phased out of the NHS due to insecurities).
 If you lose this slip, please ask at reception for a request form for your medicines.

 Please leave at least 48 working hours for us to process your request before coming to collect it.
 If you prefer you can send an SAE for us to return your prescription.

 If you have urgent need for a repeat prescription due to unforeseen circumstances, please let the receptionist know.

 Many pharmacists offer an ordering and collection service for you, even sending you reminders.
 Make sure you tell them if you don't need certain items - do not let them order automatically without checking what you need as it can led to wastage.

 Medication reviews are needed, usually every 6 or 12 months and we shall ask you to make an appointment with the doctor or nurse.
 There are certain important checks we need to perform to ensure your medicines are still doing their job and are not causing any problems and that your condition is monitored.
 When the computer indicates a review is due, please do not delay as the computer blocks any further issues once you are overdue.
 If you have been unable to come in time, please NEVER stop your medicines; let us know the circumstances and we shall issue a prescription to keep you going.

 Ask us to help synchronise your medicines so you can request them all in one go.